-Bree has come along way since those early pictures but it wasn't always the easiest road.
-Rescue dogs are amazing but they often come with some quirks.
+Bree has come along way since those early pictures, but it wasn’t always the easiest road.
+Rescue dogs are amazing, but they often come with some quirks.
 Bree was not used to living in a house, we were lucky that she came to us house trained but she had a case of separation anxiety and was just not comfortable in enclosed spaces.
 We wanted to try and crate train her but that was a no go, she was able to break out of any kennel within seconds!
-There was also one scary experience where she escaped from our house...from the second floor!
-We had both dogs in our upstairs bedroom and one day I came home and Bree was gone...she had broken out of her crate, pushed out the window and jumped a full two stories down to the ground.
+There was also one scary experience where she escaped from our house…from the second floor!
+We had both dogs in our upstairs bedroom, and one day I came home, and Bree was gone…she had broken out of her crate, pushed out the window and jumped a full two stories down to the ground.
 I was freaking out and thought she must have for sure broken her leg.
-I ran out the front, around the corner and there was Bree, happily sniffing around the neighbor's yard!
-She even came running up to me when she saw me after after a thorough check-up I confirmed that she was no worse for wear.
-After that she got free roam in the house and there was only minimal destruction...dogs are why we can't have nice things!
+I ran out the front, around the corner and there was Bree, happily sniffing around the neighbour’s yard!
+She even came running up to me when she saw me after a thorough check-up I confirmed that she was no worse for wear.
+After that, she got free roam in the house, and there was only minimal destruction…dogs are why we can’t have nice things!

-Almost four years later and Bree is much more relaxed, an absolute sweetheart, and more than a few pounds heavier.
+Almost four years later and Bree is much more relaxed and absolute sweetheart and more than a few pounds heavier.

 Looking healthier this past fall.